torvalds/linux/Documentation/filesystems/proc.rst

 node locality page counters (N0 == node0, N1 == node1, ...) and the kernel page
 size, in KB, that is backing the mapping up.

+Note that some kernel configurations do not track the precise number of times a page part of a larger allocation (e.g., THP) is mapped.
+In these configurations, "mapmax" might corresponds to the average number of mappings per page in such a larger allocation instead.

 1.2 Kernel data
 ---------------